Cl4sm/CSE576_Project/submissions/phase2-dataset/submit-this-README.md

 3. **Allstar**: In this final filtering, we check the Allstar repository to see if there is an AMD64 executable present for the package.
 If there is none present, then we discard the package and do not add it to the dataset.

-(TODO - HJ please replace M and P with actual counts after final filter)

 After this filtering, we have a collection of functions as well as the executables for the dataset.
-We have a total of M functions across P packages.
+We have a total of 646729 functions across 1146 packages.
 Since our dataset would be extremely large(with both source files and binary executables), we are including only the source level information of functions(compressed) derived from the source packages and bianries, which can be easily obtained from the public Allstar and Debian source package repositories.